seqeralabs/wave-k8s-deployment/README.md

 ### Kubernetes manifests preparation

-Replace in the Kubernetes manifests included in this repository the following variable placeholders with the corresponding value matching your environment deployment:
+Update the variables in the file `settings.sh` with the values corresponding your AWS infrastructure created in the previous step.
+The following settings are required:

 * `WAVE_HOSTNAME`: The host name to use to access the Wave service e.g. `wave.your-company.com`.
 This should match the host name used when creating the HTTPS certificate by using AWS Certificate manager.
 * `WAVE_CONTAINER_BUILD_REPO`: The ECR repository name used to host the containers built by Wave e.g. `<YOUR ACCOUNT>.dkr.ecr.<YOUR REGION>.amazonaws.com/wave/build`.